 Fellows are also provided with a monthly stipend from the Senator’s or Representative’s office which generally covers meals and other living expenses.
 The objective of the college is to ensure that students can participate in this experience with little to no out-of-pocket costs.

-Fellows must be currently enrolled engineering undergraduates in good academic standing at Mississippi State University who:
+Fellows must be currently enrolled engineering undergraduates in good academic standing at Mississippi State University who are citizens of the United States.

 To be competitive for selection as a Congressional Fellow, a student should have completed a minimum of 60 hours of college coursework, 30 of which should have been at Mississippi State, and have a GPA of no less than 2.50.
 Although exceptions are sometimes made, ideal candidates will have at least one or two semesters of coursework remaining following the completion of their fellowship.